hakavlad/tird/docs/MANPAGE.md

 - **tird** does not support ASCII armored output.
 - **tird** does not support Reed–Solomon error correction.
 - **tird** does not support splitting the output into chunks.
+- **tird** does not support the use of standard streams for payload transmission.
 - **tird** does not support low-level device reading and writing when used on MS Windows (devices cannot be used as keyfiles, cannot be overwritten, cannot be encrypted or hidden).
 - **tird** does not provide a graphical user interface.
 - **tird** does not provide a password generator.